SanjidHossain/FoodLens.ai/README.md

 | roberta-base      | 0.050930      | 0.042578          |  98.19%          | 480 MB        |
 | distilrobera-base | 0.057865      | 0.045424	        |  98.28%          | 322 MB        |

-Since, they had nearly similar results, while model size was more compact for `distilrobera-base` this was selected
+Since, they had nearly similar results, while model size was more compact for `distilrobera-base` this was selected.
+The F1 Score (Micro) = 96.50% &
+F1 Score (Macro) = 94%

 ### NLP(Food-Origin)